- SEO polemicist;

 I’ve worked a range of different positions over the years in a variety of industries, which has helped me develop as an all-round digital marketer.
 I consult for small and medium-sized businesses with limited budgets and I’ve been part of large web teams in multinational corporations, so I’ve been lucky enough to have sampled different approaches to online strategies across a broad spectrum.

-Today, as the Digital Services Director at Pierce Communications in Belfast, I head up an expert team providing web development and digital marketing services for clients in the UK and Ireland.
+Today, as the Digital Director at The Tomorrow Lab in Belfast, I head up an expert team providing web development and digital marketing services for clients in the UK and Ireland.
 We’ve won a fair share of accolades over the years, including two DANI Awards and a nomination for Best Agency at the 2012 European Search Awards.

 I’ve been blogging since 2001, and started writing about SEO and digital marketing in 2007 when Bas van den Beld invited me to join the Searchcowboys blogging team.
 Today I’m an editor and contributor for award-winning European search & social media blog State of Digital and do some occasional guest blogging for various online publications.
 Previously I was a contributing blogger for Search News Central and wrote a technology column for the Belfast Telegraph.